AdobeDocs/experience-manager-cloud-service.it-IT/help/forms/create-and-use-custom-functions.md

 >[!NOTE]
 >
-> Puoi controllare la `error.log` in caso di errori, come le funzioni personalizzate, non vengono elencati nell’editor delle regole.
+> Puoi controllare la `error.log` per eventuali errori, ad esempio se le funzioni personalizzate non sono elencate nell’editor di regole.

 <!--The `error.log` file also displays the methods and parameters that are not supported for custom functions. -->